-Chestnuts are a delicious and healthy food!
+Chestnuts are delicious and healthy food.
 They are high in carbohydrates (45%) and very low in fat (2-3%), while other nuts are over 50% in fat.
 Chestnuts are like a “grain that grows on a tree” and are similar nutritionally to wheat and brown rice.
-Chestnuts contain 6-8% high quality protein and no cholesterol.
+Chestnuts contain 6-8% high-quality protein and no cholesterol.
 Low fat, high carbohydrate diets are recommended by the American Heart and Cancer Associations.

-Chestnuts must be cooked before eating; uncooked they are like a raw potato.
+Chestnuts must be cooked before eating, uncooked they are like raw potatoes.
 The traditional way is to roast or boil them.
 To roast chestnuts, cut an “X” through the shell of the nut.
-This enables the shells to open up as the nuts cook; otherwise they would explode.
-Put them on a tray in the a 350 degree oven for 15-20 minutes until they can be pierced easily with a fork.
+This enables the shells to open up as the nuts cook, otherwise, they would explode.
+Put them on a tray in a 350-degree oven for 15-20 minutes until they can be pierced easily with a fork.

-An easy way to peel them quickly for use in cooking is the cleave them in half and boil or steam them for 8-10 minutes.
+An easy way to peel them quickly for use in cooking is to cut them in half and boil or steam them for 8-10 minutes.
 The half-kernels are easily removed from the shells while hot.
-Boil them for less time (6-7 minutes) if you’re planning to add them to another dish in
+Boil them for less time (6-7 minutes) if you’re planning to add them to another dish.

 Around the world, there are countless recipes that are made with chestnuts.
-From a simple simple stew slowly simmered over an open fire to the new haute cuisine, they can be used in a wide variety of dishes, from appetizers to main courses to deserts.
-In different forms chestnuts were eaten at breakfast, lunch and dinner and were also eaten as a snack.
+From a simple stew slowly simmered over an open fire to the new haute cuisine, they can be used in a wide variety of dishes.
+In different forms, chestnuts were eaten at breakfast, lunch, and dinner, and were also eaten as a snack or as dessert.

-In New York and in many cities in Europe and throughout the United States, street vendors serve hot-roasted (‘calderroste‘ in Italian) chestnuts during the Holiday season.
-They are cooked over an open charcoal fire in vented chestnut roasting pans and served hot in small paper bags, which makes an excellent hand warmer on a cold winter day.
-Many cities in Italy have chestnut festivals, where stores feature many types of foods made with chestnuts, from candied marron glace to cakes, pastries, candies and ice cream.
+In many cities in Europe and throughout the United States, street vendors serve hot-roasted chestnuts (‘calderroste‘ in Italian) during the holiday season.
+They are cooked over an open charcoal fire in vented chestnut roasting pans and served hot in small paper bags, which make an excellent hand warmer on a cold winter day.
+Many cities in Italy have chestnut festivals, where stores feature many types of foods made with chestnuts, from candied marron glace to cakes, pastries, candies, and ice cream.

 Every country has its own traditional dishes that are made with chestnuts.
-In France, chestnut soup is made in a variety of different manners, usually ground into puree and cooked with chicken stock, milk or other liquids, while crepes filled with chestnut cream are a standard item in the village creperies.
+In France, chestnut soup is made in a variety of different manners, usually ground into puree and cooked with chicken stock, milk, or other liquids, while crepes filled with chestnut cream are a standard item in the village creperies.
 In the Valais region of Switzerland, ‘brisolee’ is an ancient dish of chestnuts roasted with cheese.
-The poplular Armenian dish ‘Dolma’ has chestnuts mixed with rice, lamb and spices and wrapped in grape or cabbage leaves.
+The popular Armenian dish ‘Dolma’ has chestnuts mixed with rice, lamb, and spices and wrapped in grape or cabbage leaves.

 Chestnut-fed pork and beef are considered a delicacy because the chestnuts impart a sweet flavor to the meat.
 Pigs are fed on chestnuts to produce such specialties as the Serrano hams in Italy and ‘jamón ibérico’ in Spain.